 To start with some very brief positive notes:

 I absolutely loved Scorpius Malfoy.
 My attitude towards Harry's youngest, Albus was more neutral as he was just an angst ridden teen, that I honestly didn't find very sympathetic.
 However, while the relationship between the boys is absolutely wonderful it is slightly (who am I kidding - A LOT) dampened by the forced heterosexuality at the end with thrusting Rose, (someone who has never once been even remotely kind to him) on Scorpius.

 As for the rest of the script, to keep it short and not-so-sweet:

 Our established characters were so OUT of character it physically hurt me.
 However, to keep it short here are my top five problems with the characterisation.

 1. Post-Battle of Hogwarts Harry would never in his life act that way towards those around him.
 Cursed Child Harry is cruel.

 2. Hermione and Ron would never have raised a daughter that horrible.

 3. Voldemort would NOT have had a lovechild with Bellatrix.
+Ever.

 Now as for the plot itself: The alternate universes made no logical sense, even with the alteration made in the timeline.
-And there were so many continuity errors with the original novels - as well as the rules previously established relating to time travel.
+There were so many continuity errors with the original novels - as well as the rules previously established relating to time travel.
 Not to mention, the complete lack of regard for characters such as Teddy, Hugo, Luna, George, & Neville (besides the latter two's brief mentions).
-Oh but, I'm SO GLAD we get to see incredibly crucial characters such as an out of character Amos Diggory, Ludo Bagman, Dolores Umbridge, etc. Great.
+Oh but, I'm SO GLAD we get to see such incredibly crucial characters such as an out of character Amos Diggory, Ludo Bagman, Dolores Umbridge, etc. Great.
 Just great.

 I'm sure by now you can sense my absolute distaste and fury relating to this script.